-We see that the Arab education system functions as a national minority system, subject to an overriding education system, dominated by general superintendents.
+We see that the Arab education system functions as a national minority system, subject to an overriding education system and dominated by general superintendents.
 At the same time, the relationship between the local government and the school is characterized by weak one-way dependence (by the local authority) (Arar & Abu-Asbah, 2013).
 The community also maintains a weak relationship with the school, which often functions in isolation from its community (Gross, 2014).
 The relationship with the Arab Education Department, represented by professional superintendents, also exhibits weak dependence, which diminishes the place of an authentic curriculum vis-à-vis the need for strong regulation.
 In view of the above, it seems that the Arab school functions under high centralism and control, and lacks pedagogic autonomy (Arar & Ibrahim, 2016; Maxfield, Wells, Keane & Klocko, 2008).

-Furthermore, the superintendents’ stated that, like other minorities throughout the world, the Arab minority in Israel is under pressure to assimilate.
+Furthermore, the superintendents stated that, like other minorities throughout the world, the Arab minority in Israel is under pressure to assimilate.
 The education system adopts the majority culture as an informal norm, so that the superintendent is torn between the professional sphere (as a representative of headquarters) and the personal sphere (as a member of the minority group) (Lewis, Rice, & Rice, 2011).
-Similar to Van Laer and Janssens’ (2014) argument, the superintendents try to create a coherent identity that settles the norms dictated by the policymakers with the contradictory expectations of their own society.
+Similar to Van Laer and Janssens’ (2014) argument, the superintendents try to create a coherent identity that integrates the norms dictated by the policymakers with the contradictory expectations of their own society.
 However, despite the attempt to form a professional-supervisory entity that tries to adapt to both worlds simultaneously, it is evident that some feel they are between a rock and a hard place, pressured by both sides.

-It seems that this marginal system has still not translated its segregation into an advantage for its schools, failing to pool educational resources that might enable it to strengthen its heritage, educational values and ideology, and organize and manage educational resources more effectively (see also: Early et al., 2016; Harvey et al., 2013).
+It seems that this marginal system has still not translated its segregation into an advantage for its schools, and has failed to pool educational resources that might enable it to strengthen its heritage, educational values and ideology, and organize and manage educational resources more effectively (see also: Early et al., 2016; Harvey et al., 2013).
 In addition, the education system suffers from this split, which severely disrupts coordination.
-Local politics produces an ineffective education system dominated by culture of power conflicts, bypassing authorities and lacking clear role definitions (Arnova et al., 2013; Gross, 2014).
-Thus, finally, facilitating stakeholders’ tight coordinated networking may turn out to be the most cost-efficient and effective method for improving the delivery of education among the Arab minority.
-Although generalization of the findings is limited due to its methodology, it is possible to point to several implications for Arab education policy and in similar developing and minority societies striving to achieve educational change through a bottom-up process.
+Local politics produces an ineffective education system dominated by culture of power conflicts, bypassing authorities and lack of clear role definitions (Arnova et al., 2013; Gross, 2014).
+Thus, finally, facilitating the coordination of stakeholders networks may turn out to be the most cost-efficient and effective method for improving the delivery of education among the Arab minority.
+Although generalization of the findings is limited due to its methodology, it is possible to point to several implications for Arab education policy and for similar developing and minority societies striving to achieve educational change through a bottom-up process.
 The findings also suggest the need for broader and more representative future research on these issues.

 References